pudly/schmopera-hugo/content/articles/what-weve-learned-by-talking-with-108-opera-singers.md

 date = "2016-05-28T20:28:00+01:00"
 lastmod = "2016-05-30T11:34:00+01:00"
 publishDate = "2016-05-29T22:40:00+01:00"
 short_description = "Since we started Schmopera in late 2013, we have interviewed 108 singers.
 One hundred and eight!
-We're proud of that number, and we're by no means done.
+We&#039;re proud of that number, and we&#039;re by no means done.
 This site began partly out of our huge admiration for what singers do, and our respect for their skill and thick skins.
-We thought it might be a good milestone, at roughly 100 conversations with 100 singers, to take stock of what they've told us." slug = "what-weve-learned-by-talking-with-108-opera-singers" title = "What we&#039;ve learned by talking with 108 opera singers"
+We thought it might be a good milestone, at roughly 100 conversations with 100 singers, to take stock of what they&#039;ve told us." slug = "what-weve-learned-by-talking-with-108-opera-singers" title = "What we&#039;ve learned by talking with 108 opera singers"
 +++